iachai02/devnotes/notes/aws-solutions-architect/section2/IAM-best-practices.md

 - verify public and cross-account access to resources with IAM Access Analyzer
 - use IAM Access Analyzer to validate your IAM policies to ensure secure and functional permissions
 - establish permissions guardrails across multiple accounts
+- use permission boundaries to delegate permissions management within an account